ivanenev/skills-server/README.md

 A Model Context Protocol (MCP) server that serves specialized prompt libraries (skills) from a local directory AND provides a **Lazy-MCP Bridge** for compatibility with hierarchical tool systems.
 Provides token-efficient access to expert knowledge across domains for any MCP-compatible client.

-> **Platform Compatibility**: This server has been **tested and developed on Linux**.
-The core skills functionality works cross-platform, but the Lazy-MCP Bridge integration may require configuration adjustments on Windows and macOS.
+> **Platform Compatibility**: This server has been **tested and developed on Linux**, but should work on macOS and Windows with proper configuration.
+The core skills functionality works across all platforms, while the Lazy-MCP Bridge integration requires platform-specific configuration adjustments.
 For detailed platform-specific instructions, see [INSTALLATION.md](INSTALLATION.md).

 ## Features